vel2006/ErroxCollection/README.md

 ## ErroxVoice:

 ErroxVoice is a basic TTS program, all it does is convert the input text into TTS and saves it into a file.
 It is really more of an automation script that anything else, this was an older file I dug out of my archives and through it needed some love.
 After some basic fixings in terms of logic and user input, I put it here.

+## ErroxShell:

+ErroxShell is an interesting file.
+While most of my scripts work to gather information through basic means, this script on the other hand is something a bit more...odd.
+Most malware and malware analysis works by taking shell code, or code written in ASMx86 or ASMx32 for a payload to only exist in memory via memory injection or buffer overflow.
+The process of creating shell code for new and unexperienced analizers is challenging, ErroxShell takes the process and makes it very easy and convenient!
+All it needs is a compiled .exe file and it will extract the needed sections (.data and .text) to then be converted into bytes and eventually shell code!
+But I want to make this VERY CLEAR, THIS IS DESIGNED FOR EDUCATIONAL USES AND SHOULD NOT BE USED FOR ILLEGAL ACTIVITES!